 Arles is truly experiencing a renaissance.
-The first, visual clue is the rising height of Frank Gehry’s latest metal-clad museum masterpiece that is in the works at the site of LUMA Arles.
+The first, visual clue is the rising height of famed architect, Frank Gehry’s latest metal-clad museum masterpiece, that is in the works at the site of LUMA Arles.

 Luma Arles is a grand project driven by art patron and cultural maven, Maja Hoffman, the mastermind re-shaping the city’s landscape, culture and art scene of this ancient roman city of Provence.
 I felt the exciting energy everywhere, from the construction sites throughout the city, to the local artisan ateliers and chic boutiques where everyone I met with is talking about the renaissance of Arles… finally arriving.